Tulunids

-In the late 9th century, internal conflict amongst the Abbasids made control of the outlying areas of the empire was increasingly tenuous, and in 868 the Turkic officer Ahmad ibn Tulun established himself as an independent governor of Egypt.
+The Tulunid State emerged during a period marked by the growing power of the Turkic within the Abbasid Caliphate.
+This was a time when the Turkish guard exerted control over the empire's affairs, and when ethnic Shu'ubiyya and separatist tendencies began to emerge among the various peoples and governors of the vast Abbasid territories.
+The establishment of the Tulunid State was one of the inevitable outcomes of this growing sentiment.
+In the late 9th century, internal conflict amongst the Abbasids made control of the outlying areas of the empire increasingly tenuous, and in 868 the Turkic officer Ahmad ibn Tulun established himself as an independent governor of Egypt.
 He subsequently achieved nominal autonomy from the central Abbasid government.
 During his reign (868–884) and those of his successors, the Tulunid domains were expanded to include Jordan Rift Valley, as well as Hejaz, Cyprus and Crete.
 Ahmad was succeeded by his son Khumarawayh, whose military and diplomatic achievements made him a major player in the Middle Eastern political stage.
 The Abbasids affirmed their recognition of the Tulunids as legitimate rulers, and the dynasty's status as vassals to the caliphate.
 After Khumarawayh's death, his successor emirs were ineffectual rulers, allowing their Turkic and black slave-soldiers to run the affairs of the state.
 In 905, the Tulunids were unable to resist an invasion by the Abbasid troops, who restored direct caliphal rule in Syria and Egypt.

 The Tulunid period was marked by economic and administrative reforms alongside cultural ones.
 Ahmad ibn Tulun changed the taxation system and aligned himself with the merchant community.
 He also established the Tulunid army.
 The capital was moved from Fustat to al-Qata'i, where the celebrated mosque of Ibn Tulun was constructed.